Who Are We

 Get to know the FC Library Staff

-Margaret’s dislikes vary from sci fi (understandable) to Nancy Drew (wait what?).
-She finds the young detective obnoxious and raises the profound question, “what does she even do?”.
-Mrs. Ryan’s theory is that Margaret’s just jealous that Nancy gets to drive around in that cute little convertible.
+Margaret is a senior and one of our QRT veterans.
+Although Margaret likes a lot of things, her dislikes vary from sci fi (understandable) to Nancy Drew (wait what?).
+She finds the young detective obnoxious and raises the profound question, “what does she even do?”
+Mrs. Ryan’s theory is that Margaret’s just jealous that Nancy gets to drive around in that zippy little convertible.
 Moving on.
 Margaret also scoffs at all time travel plots which are obviously the mark of a desperate author.
-She does however like Stephen King and Sarah Dessen-esque books are her guilty pleasure (we needed a fifth member, okay?
-We had no choice but to let her into our QRT).
+She does however like Stephen King while Sarah Dessen-esque books are her guilty pleasure (She’s been with us for years, remember?
+We had no choice but to keep her in our QRT).

-Trevor is the sole boy in the library QRT, which raises the question, “How does he do it?”
+Trevor was the sole boy in the library QRT for several years, which raised the question, “How did he do it?”
 Luckily for him, Trevor is an avid reader.
 Some of his favorites include the Lord of the Rings series and the Hitchhiker's Guide to the Galaxy series.
 If he’s not at crew or somewhere cool like Germany, you can find him fretting over physics, reading impressively large books, or rolling his eyes during QRT.
-Though he might take an unnecessarily long amount of time to finish his book reviews (Hhas he ever actually finished a book review?
+Though he might take an unnecessarily long amount of time to finish his book reviews (Has he ever actually written a book review?
 We’re not so sure…), Trev-dog is a crucial part of the QRT, and it wouldn’t be the same without him.

 Meet Mrs. Ward

-Let’s set the record straight right off the bat- Mrs. Ward does not like Hemmingway.
-Well, she doesn’t like adult literature in general but I mean she really hates Hemmingway.
+Let’s set the record straight right off the bat- Our fearless Librarian, Mrs. Ward, does not like Hemmingway.
+Well, she doesn’t like adult literature in general, but I mean she really hates Hemmingway.
 You may therefore be surprised to hear that this nonfiction hating librarian was once an English teacher.
 But you will be less surprised to hear that her dog’s name is Atticus.
 Her kids are also named after characters in books (that she has never read).
 She claims when she was a teacher she was a mean one (perhaps the students triggered her fear of escalators), but she’s a pretty cool librarian.

 Meet Mrs. Ryan